Inverkeithing: Early modern Inverkeithing (17th to mid-18th centuries)

-On 20 July 1651, the Battle of Inverkeithing was fought on two sites in the area, one north of the town close to Pitreavie Castle, the other to the south on and around the peninsula of North Queensferry and the isthmus connecting it to Inverkeithing.
-The battle took place during Oliver Cromwell's invasion of the Kingdom of Scotland following the Third English Civil War.
+On 20 July 1651, the Battle of Inverkeithing was the last major engagement of the Wars of the Three Kingdoms and led to the Kingdom of Scotland passing into Oliver Cromwell's control.
 It was an attempt by the English Parliamentarian forces to outflank the army of Scottish Covenanters loyal to Charles II at Stirling and get access to the north of Scotland.
-This was the last major engagement of the Wars of the Three Kingdoms and led to Scotland passing into Cromwell's control.
-Cromwell's 4,500 troops defeated a Scottish force of roughly equal size, forcing the Covenanters to abandon Stirling and march south to support Charles II.
-Of the estimated 800 MacLean clansmen who fought in the battle, only 35 were said to have survived, although Covenanter officer Sir James Balfour estimated the clan's losses at around 100.
-An apocryphal account states that the Pinkerton Burn ran red with blood for three days afterwards.
-This was a significant episode in the history of Clan MacLean, and the 20th century poet Sorley MacLean mentions Inverkeithing in one of his poems.
+Cromwell's 4,500 troops defeated a Scottish force of roughly equal size.
+Of the estimated 800 MacLean clansmen who fought in the battle, 35 were said to have survived.
+General George Monck of the Parliamentary army occupied Inverkeithing following the battle, and permitted his soldiers to plunder the town; many houses were burned down.